COMING SOON (still compiling this page)

 - Research.
 If doing a script about a Bible story, it's very easy to think we know the story, but often there are myths and variations in the casual re-telling of well known Bible stories.
 Make sure you go back to the Bible and get a refresher on exactly what is written.
 To some degree minor facts being wrong won't matter, especially considering you're probably creating an imagined set of actions and dialogue, but in getting facts right you not only help teach the actual story, but the scholars in the room will be less distracted without seeing common misconceptions shared.
 So, while the overall message is the most important part of your script, getting key facts rights is what can take your script to a higher level.

-- When you have several cast members on stage at once and have a series of dialogue lines to go back and forth with in conversation, it may flow better when you limit blocks of back and forward conversation exchanges to two people, rather than having many people involved in the conversation jumping in with their one line - it's harder to remember when to come in with their line.
+- Dialog patterns.
+When you have several cast members on stage at once and have a series of dialogue lines to go back and forth with in conversation, it may flow better when you limit blocks of 'back and forward' conversation exchanges to two people, rather than having many people involved in the conversation jumping in with their one line.
+It's harder to remember when to come in with their single line, and it also may not flow as smoothly.

-- It can be fun to occasionally have everyone pipe in with a line one after the other, starting logically and getting more ridiculous or end on with eh final comment being majorly unexpected for a laugh.
+- Alternate gag.
+It can be fun to occasionally have everyone pipe in with a line, one after the other, starting logically and getting more ridiculous or end on with the final comment being majorly unexpected for a laugh.
+For example:

 CAPTAIN: Someone is going to have to go out of the submarine and clear the propeller for us.